 Excessive dog barking is a real nuisance, but before you can address the problem you need to understand why your dog's barking - remove the problem and he'll stop.
 It's as simple as that... well almost.
 Find out why dogs bark and discover 5 effective methods to stop barking dogs.

 It's a fact of life - dogs bark!

-A dog barking is a natural canine behavior - it's how they communicate - and a bark can mean anything from 'Let's play!', 'I'm hungry', or 'I'm bored', to a warning of danger - 'there's a burglar in the house!'.
+Dog barking is a natural canine behavior.
+It's how they communicate and a bark can mean anything from 'Let's play!', 'I'm hungry', or 'I'm bored' to a warning of danger - 'there's a burglar in the house!'.

 For example, your dog may be lonely, he may be able to hear intruders lurking outside, or the children may be teasing him.